CADJPY Technical Analysis | Forexlive

 Upcoming Events

-Today we will get the latest US Jobless Claims report which is probably going to be the most important release of the week.
-Tomorrow, the US will be on holiday for Thanksgiving Day and therefore the liquidity in the market will be thinner.
-On Friday, we conclude the week with the Japanese CPI data, the Canadian Retail Sales and the US PMIs.
-Weak US data should support the JPY as global yields are likely to fall further, while strong data is likely to weigh on the Yen in the short term.
+Tomorrow we will get the Canadian GPD report and then the US PCE and US Jobless Claims data.
+On Friday, we conclude the week with the Japanese Labour Market data and then the Canadian Labour Market and Manufacturing PMI reports followed by the US ISM Manufacturing PMI.
+Weaker US data is likely to strengthen the JPY as global yields should fall further.
+Conversely, strong figures are likely to weigh on the Yen in the short-term.